ibm-cloud-docs/transit-gateway/adding-gateway.md

 {: ui}

 To add a connection to a transit gateway, follow these steps:
-1. From your browser, open the [{{site.data.keyword.cloud_notm}} console](/login){: external} and log in to your account.
+1. Open the [{{site.data.keyword.cloud_notm}} console](/login){: external} and log in to your account.
 1. Select the Menu icon ![Menu icon](../../icons/icon_hamburger.svg) from the upper left, then click **Interconnectivity**.
-1. Click **Transit Gateway** from the left navigation pane.
+1. Click **Transit Gateway** from the left navigation window.
 1. Click the name of the transit gateway where you want to add a connection.

    If you are in the expanded view, click **View details**.
    {: tip}

 1. Click **Add connection**.
 1. Choose and configure the specific network connections that you want to add to your transit gateway.
 Choices include:

    * **Classic infrastructure** - Allows you to connect to IBM Cloud classic resources.
    * **VPC** - Allows you to connect to your account's VPC resources, or VPC resources from other accounts as well.
    * **Unbound GRE tunnel** - Allows a transit gateway to connect to overlay networks hosted on classic infrastructure resources.
 For prerequisites and detailed instructions, see [Creating an Unbound Generic Routing Encapsulation tunnel connection](/docs/transit-gateway?topic=transit-gateway-unbound-gre-connection).
-   * **Direct Link** - Creates a network connection to and from Direct Link gateways so that there is a secure connection to on-premises networks and other resources connected to the transit gateway.
+   * **Direct Link** - Creates a network connection to and from Direct Link gateways so that there is a secure connection to on-premises networks and other resources that are connected to the transit gateway.

-      If you select **Direct Link**, you must also log in to the [Direct Link console](https://cloud.ibm.com/interconnectivity/direct-link){: external} (using the same IBM Cloud account) and specify **Transit Gateway** as the type of network connection for your direct link.
+      If you select **Direct Link**, you must also log in to the [Direct Link console](https://cloud.ibm.com/interconnectivity/direct-link){: external} (that uses the same IBM Cloud account) and specify **Transit Gateway** as the type of network connection for your direct link.
       {: important}

    * **{{site.data.keyword.powerSys_notm}}** - Creates a network connection to and from a {{site.data.keyword.powerSys_notm}} instance so that there is a secure connection to networks and other resources connected to the transit gateway.